serenapaneri/experimental_robotics_laboratory-assignment1/README.md

 # First Assignment of the Experimental Robotics Laboratory course (Robotics Engineering/ JEMARO, Unige)

-## General infomration
+## Brief introduction
 This ROS package contains the implementation of the first assignment of the Experimental Robotics Laboratory.
 The aim of this project is to implement a vanilla version of the cluedo game.
 Indeed there is a robot that simulates, just as in the game, the search for a murderer, the murder weapon and the crime scene.
 The robot, during its research, moves around the rooms of the cluedo house with the purpuse of collecting clues to solve the mistery.
-Indeed, collecting these hints it is able to formulate hypotheses, thus trying to find the winning one that will be revealed by the oracle of the game (the envelope of the real game).
+Indeed, collecting these hints, it is able to formulate hypotheses, thus trying to find the winning one that will be revealed by the oracle of the game (the envelope of the real game).
 Moreover, it is asked to implement the behavioral software architecture of the project and it is also required to deal with an ontology.

 ## Software architecture
 ### Component diagram
 ![Alt text](/images/comp_diagram.jpg?raw=true)

 With the component diagram it is possible to see the overall behavior and how the whole architecture is organized.
 In this diagrams are shown, besides the armor service, the four nodes of which the package is composed.